iamtimsmith/portfolio-gatsby/src/pages/elevations-casework.md

 last: '/the-effie-afton'
 next: '/barley-and-rye'
 ---
 This was a small redesign after a name change.
 The page was moving to a new domain and they just wanted small updates to the page to make it look a little more presentable.
-To help speed up the process, I used the Bootstrap framework.
+To help speed up the process, I used the <a href='http://getbootstrap.com/docs/3.3/' target='_blank'>Bootstrap</a> framework.